GiovanniCortigiani/NAOvid-19/README.md

 The CMake requirement was also added to the CMakeList, in order to ensure a smooth compilation.

 Furthermore, all the libraries, tools and frameworks from the tutorial sessions of the course "Humanoid Robotic Systems" (e.g., OpenCV, Rospy, ROS Kinetic, TF) were utilized within this project and should already be pre-installed on the student computers which are run by Ubuntu 14.04.

+### Hardware

+For the teleoperation part, a common Xbox joystick was utilised.
+The communication between the visitor and the teleoperator can be done with any device, e.g. using a Zoom videocall on a computer located in the shop entrance where NAOvid-19 lies.
+In this way, the teleoperator can both interact with the visitor speaking and listening, while at the same time have an external camera pointing to the robot.